 Mr. Miller has evidently obtained his information of European events from the time of Munich to the outbreak of the war from newspaper sources and has little conception of what was really going on behind the scenes.
 He does not realise that true appeasement means something more than grudgingly and grumblingly giving way when an opponent demands, with a threat of force, what justice should long ago have granted.
 He does not realise how much evidence there is that Chamberlain merely went to Munich to gain time for the speeding up of the rearmament programme, giving Hitler good reason to accuse him of bad faith when he promised to settle further problems peacefully, by the method of negotiation-a blunder none the less fatal even if Hitler himself were not sincere.
-Mr. Miller has also obviously failed to realise how weak was the case for the Polish war and Hitler in the previous March, terms which our alliance encouraged the Poles to continue to reject.
+Mr. Miller has also obviously failed to realise how weak was the case for the Polish war and how reasonable were the terms first offered by Hitler in the previous March, terms which our alliance encouraged the Poles to continue to reject.
 He, I think, mis-states and misunderstands the position when he represents the Polish war as one into which the Government was forced by public opinion.
 Talking to ordinary people at the outbreak of the war, I remember a very general feeling that Poland was not an adequate reason.
-The Polish alliance, moreover, was arranged, without consulting the policy of Cabinet nation, at a small week-end meeting of Cabinet Ministers.
-The Polish war, again decided upon without consulting the nation, was the result of the decision of the House of Commons, and public opinion in support of the war, in so far as it existed, was manufactured by the incessant propaganda of many of the leading newspapers.
-To this also may be attributed the popular fearbased, incidentally, on no reasonable foundation-that a negotiated peace must be the equivalent "having Hitler over here.
+The Polish alliance, more-over, was arranged, without consulting the nation, at a small week-end meeting of Cabinet Ministers.
+The Polish war, again decided upon without consulting the nation, was the result of the decision of the House of Commons, and public opinion in support of the war, in so far as it existed, was manufactured by the incessant propaganda of many of the leading newspapers. Γo this also may be attributed the popular fearbased, incidentally, on no reasonable foundation -that a negotiated peace must be the equivalent to "having Hitler over here.

 In his opposition to a negotiated peace, Mr. Miller again shows little imagination, little grasp of human nature and, one might add, little awareness of the hard and obvious facts of the present situation.
 A lasting peace will depend, not upon the men who sign it, nor upon the nature of the Governments in power in Germany or this country; it will depend on the justice of its terms and upon the fairness and generosity of our foreign policy after the war is over.
 It this policy is what it should be, whatever the personal characters of the Nazi leaders, they will, after the terrible lesson which the peoples of all countries have received in the destructive power of modern warfare, never be able to secure popular support for another war on a weak and unjust issue.
-For this same reason-the destructiveness and natural unpopularity of war and also because, unlike ourselves at the present moment, Hitler has an economic policy capable conflict as disobedience to God and an act of criminal injustice done to man.

-I think that lack of a definitely constructive programme is, perhaps, more damaging to the efficiency of the peace movement in time of peace than in time of war because, when war is actually raging, the war issue itself provides abandoning war and starting on constructive work.
+For this same reason-the destructiveness and natural unpopularity of war and also because, unlike ourselves at the present moment, Hitler has an economic policy gaining prosperity for his country and ularity for himself in time of peace-there I think that lack of a definitely constructive programme is, perhaps, more damaging to the efficiency of the peace movement in time of the way of restoration of liberty to conquered actually raging, the war issue itself provides abandoning war and starting on constructive more for pacifists to get their teeth into-if I work.
 Moreover, it should by now be apparent to any reasonable person that we have no chance of overthrowing the German Government by the method of war alone.